White65534/Awesome-Mobile-Agent/README.md

-# Foundations and Recent Trends in Multimodal Mobile Agents: A Survey
+# Recent Trends in Multimodal Mobile Agents: A Survey